Vauxhall Bridge: Usage

 The new bridge soon became a major transport artery and today carries the A202 and Cycle Superhighway 5 across the Thames.
 Originally built with tram tracks, New Vauxhall Bridge was the first in central London to carry trams.
 Initially it carried horse-drawn trams, but shortly after the bridge's opening it was converted to carry the electric trams of London County Council Tramways; it continued to carry trams until the termination of tram services in 1951.
-In 1968 Vauxhall Bridge and Park Lane became the first roads in London to have bus lanes; during weekday evening rush hours, the central lane of the bridge was reserved for southbound buses only.
+In 1968 Vauxhall Bridge and Park Lane became the first roads in London to have bus lanes; during weekday evening rush hours, the central lane of the bridge was reserved for buses from Westminster to Lambeth.

 Millbank Bridge

+Before Old Vauxhall Bridge was demolished, a temporary wooden bridge was erected between the Albert Embankment and Millbank and opened to the public in August 1898.
+This carried the traffic of the old bridge until New Vauxhall Bridge was opened for traffic in May 1906.

 During the Second World War the government was concerned that Axis bombers would target the bridge, and a temporary bridge known as Millbank Bridge was built parallel to Vauxhall Bridge, 200 yd downstream.
 Millbank Bridge was built of steel girders supported by wooden stakes; however, despite its flimsy appearance it was a sturdy structure, capable of supporting tanks and other heavy military equipment.
 In the event, Vauxhall Bridge survived the war undamaged, and in 1948 Millbank Bridge was dismantled.
 Its girders were shipped to Northern Rhodesia and used to span a tributary of the Zambezi.